oleg312/LightStarterHtml/README.md

 1 Clean dist folder

-2 Auto connect fonts, convert and compress fonts to woff2, woff
+2 Auto connect fonts, convert and compress to woff2, woff

 3 Compress and convert images to webp